Works in progress

 Zombie Love (Currently on Draft 5)

 A horror satire featuring corporate zombie Carl, who has a serious crush on his co-worker, Sarah.
 When Sarah turns him down, Carl is devastated.
 Seeking revenge, he finds himself bested by Sarah’s beau James in a very one-sided fight.
 After a seriously bad night, Carl awakes to find himself a zombie (no qualifier this time).
 Stuck on routine, Carl heads to work, casually observing the chaos around him.
 When he arrives, his coworkers notice absolutely no change in Carl, allowing him to wreak havoc.
 Will he get the girl?
 Will he eat his rival?
 Is it necessary to turn the girl first, or can a dead/undead relationship succeed?
-What does a zombie think about anyway?

 This Book is a Disaster (Currently on Draft 2)